Router Security | Surf SOHO Initial Configuration |

 No need to change DNS Servers (checked on by default) or BOOTP (off by default) or to add any Extended DHCP Options.

-The DHCP reservation shown above is not needed initially, it is there just as an example.
+The DHCP reservation shown above (for someNASbox) is not needed initially, it is there just as an example.
 This is where you tell the router to always assign the same IP address to the same device.
 Some of us find that it is much easier to refer to network devices like a NAS or a printer by a fixed/static/reserved IP address.
 In the example, I defined a NAS box to always use IP address 10.123.123.4 which is outside the range used by DHCP (20 thru 250).

 Click the SAVE button at the bottom, then Apply Changes at the top.